 There’s this phemomena, a tendency I notice about people that work with food (myself definitely included here).
 The jist is that the competitiveness of the food industry can alter what you think is worth cooking, giving the feeling that new, groundbreaking food, dishes, techniques and recipes are what one should strive to make.
 There’s a needed place for innovation and breaking out of old ideas, but the drive for the new, shiny things can blind you to simple, time-tested techniques.

-I use compound butters for all kinds of stuff, and it’s easy for me to imagine how to put it, or a version of it together as I’ve made a lot over the course of my career, been there, done that.
+I use compound butters for all kinds of stuff, and it’s easy for me to imagine how to put it, or a version of it together as I’ve made a lot over the course of my career.
+Been there, done that.
 I assumed there would be a ton of snappy looking butters online already.
-But, as I was snooping around online I was horrified as to what I saw: broken butters, clumpy, chunky butters, butters made with dried mushrooms that instruct you to toss the reconstituting liquid (the horror! the nerve!).
+But, as I was snooping around online I was horrified as to what I saw: broken butters, clumpy, chunky butters, butters made with dried mushrooms that instruct you to toss the reconstituting liquid (the horror! the nerve, the heresy!).
 What I imagined wasn’t exactly what I saw.

 So, chef tics be damned, I do have something to offer in leading you through my process, making restaurant quality compound butters isn’t hard, but you do have to pay attention to a few things, especially the temperature of your butter and the proportion of other ingredients you add to it.

 In the end, It’s a formula you could make not only with morels, but with any other rich flavored, dried mushroom.
 I think the only ones I really haven’t thought were that great were butters made from dried lobster and or other Lactifluus species, excluding candy caps of course.